Yamaha Young Musicians Course (Ages 6-9 yrs.)

 What You Need To Know

 Class meets for 60 minutes a week during the school year with Miss Paula.

 This class is available on Tuesday at 6:35 pm.
 This class will begin Tuesday, August 31.
 Parent participation is not required, but we recommend parent attendance for the first two classes.
 A piano or keyboard in the home is required for your child to practice.
 The cost of this class is $640 plus materials and class registration.

-To Register, complete the online Registration Form below by Aug 1, 2021.
+To Register, complete the online Registration Form below by Aug 20, 2021.
 Note that the class fills fast and is first come, first served based on completion of form and first installment payment.
 This class is now waitlist only.

 To Complete Your Payment, go to Tuition & Supplies, add the needed items to your cart and check out.